thisisbalu/exception-decoded/_posts/java/2024-05-23-java-closeddirectorystreamexception.md

 ---
-title: "**Understanding ClosedDirectoryStreamException in Java**"
+title: "Understanding ClosedDirectoryStreamException in Java"
 date: 2024-05-23 09:00:00 -0000
 categories: [Java, java.base]
 tags: [java, java-unchecked, java.nio.file, java-se]
 mermaid: true
 toc: true
----

 ---

 As a Java developer, you might come across various exceptions while working with file and directory operations.
 One such exception is `ClosedDirectoryStreamException`.
 In this article, we will delve into the details of this exception, understand its cause, and learn how to handle it efficiently in your Java programs.